Slew Of Satellite Projects Aims To Head Off Future Wildfires - UrduPoint

 Slew Of Satellite Projects Aims To Head Off Future Wildfires

-Paris, (APP - UrduPoint / Pakistan Point News - 20th Jan, 2025) As Los Angeles firefighters battle remaining hotspots more than a week into deadly blazes, scientists and engineers hope growing availability of satellite data will help in the future.
+Paris, (APP - UrduPoint / Pakistan Point News - 23rd Jan, 2025) Scientists and engineers are hoping that the growing availability of satellite data will help tackle future deadly wildfires, after devastating blazes in Los Angeles.

 Tech-focused groups are launching new orbiters as space launches get cheaper, while machine learning techniques will sift the torrent of information, fitting it into a wider picture of fire risk in a changing environment.